mochaeng/mochaeng.github.io/src/pages/posts/post-1.md

 ---
 layout: "../../layouts/MarkdownPost.astro"
-title: My Third Blog Post
+title: My First Experience with Astro
 author: Mochaeng
-description: "I had some challenges, but asking in the community really helped!"
+description: "Astro seems too be really cool!"
 image:
   url: "https://docs.astro.build/assets/rays.webp"
   alt: "The Astro logo on a dark background with rainbow rays."
-pubDate: 2024-08-29
+pubDate: 2024-09-06
 tags: ["astro", "community"]
 ---

-# My first blog post
+## Introduction

 Trying to play with astro.
 Trying to play with astro.
 Trying to play with astro.
 Trying to play with astro.